OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 ### Permission Analysis

 Always check whether the application is requesting permissions it actually requires.
-Make sure that no permissions are requested which are not related to the goal of the app.

-In particular, care should be taken around `DANGEROUS` and `SIGNATURE` permissions as these can affect both the user and the application if mishandled.
-Take for instance a single-player game that requires access to `android.permission.WRITE_SMS`, this goes against what one would commonly expect from such an application and may indicate potentially malicious usage of the permission.
+Make sure that no permissions are requested which are not related to the goal of the app, especially `DANGEROUS` and `SIGNATURE` permissions, since they can affect both the user and the application if mishandled.
+For instance, it should be suspicious if a single-player game app requires access to `android.permission.WRITE_SMS`.

 Furthermore declaring the usage of `DANGEROUS` permissions can affect the ability of the application to be hosted on the Google Play Store.
 The usage of [SMS or Call Log permission groups](https://support.google.com/googleplay/android-developer/answer/9047303?hl=en) are strictly handled when submitting an application to the Play Store, with the application owner having to submit a [Declaration Form](https://support.google.com/googleplay/android-developer/answer/9214102?hl=en) that details the use case for these permissions or risk having their app taken off the Play Store.